SwipeWallet/swipeswap-analytics/README.md

-# SushiSwap Analytics
+# SwipeSwap Analytics

-SushiSwap Analytics is a progressive web application for the SushiSwap Protocol.
+SwipeSwap Analytics is a progressive web application for the SwipeSwap Protocol.

 ## Add your logo

-Add your logo by opening a PR against sushiswap/assets
+Add your logo by opening a PR against swipeswap/assets

 ## Licence